-This is the beginner’s guide to WordPress SEO in 2018.
-I’ll show you how to do search engine optimization for your WordPress blog but also if you pick any of the other platforms from my best blog sites list.
+This is the beginner’s guide to WordPress blogging and SEO in 2018.
+I’ll show you how to make your blog SEO friendly no matter which of the best blog sites that you use.

-Unlike social media, you don’t need to spend money to promote your content and you don’t even need big influencers to share your content to millions of their followers.
+Unlike social media, you don’t need to spend money to promote your content.

 Google wants to please its users.
 If someone uses Google to search for something and quickly finds a satisfying answer, both Google and that user will be happy.